akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 also expect to define and develop software and processes that do not require elevated privileges to perform normal business functions.
 This approach ensures our Enterprise Desktop and Mobility requirements are met.
-See *Attachment D—DHSS Information Technology Standards \> Enterprise Desktop Service Standards* for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.
+See [Attachment 10 IT Reference D - DHSS Information Technology Standards](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2010%20IT%20Reference%20D%20-%20DHSS%20Information%20Technology%20Standards.pdf) for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.